Social Work

 Please note: placement settings are subject to availability.

-Importantly, as part of this degree, you will undertake 85 days of practice placement in each of the two years of the programme, under the supervision of a qualified practice teacher.
-You will also complete modules in social work theory as well as applied law.
+Importantly, as part of this degree, under the supervision of a practice teacher, you will undertake 85 days of practice placement in year one and 115 days in the year two of the programme.
+You will also complete modules focusing upon social work theory and ethics; a module in which you will analyse the key reasons behind service failures and how to make service provision more resilient; a module focusing on applied law.
 Finally, to complete the MSc you will undertake a research/practice-based dissertation.

 UWS graduates enjoy excellent reputations with employers, working in local authority social services; the voluntary or independent sectors; and in health or education.
 Careers also involve children and families, community care or criminal justice.